-All the history and topography books of the past decades that state that the world is only 7 continents counts can go in the trash.
-Zealandia, the hidden 8th continent of the earth, is after a 375 year quest definitively discovered.
-The first scientific papers were published in 2016 and 2017 on geosociety.org and in 2021 scientists and geologists around the world seem to agree, there really is an 8th continent.
+All the history and topography books of the past decades that state that the world is only 7 continents counts can go into the trash.
+Zealandia, the hidden 8th continent of the earth is after one 375 year quest definitively discovered.
+The first scientific papers were published in 2016 and 2017 on geosociety.org and by the end of 2022, scientists and geologists around the world seem to agree, there really is an 8th continent.
 In the coming years, teaching material will have to be adapted and updated worldwide.
 But as you probably expect, it doesn't stop there, politics will also get involved.
 Who actually owns this continent and its waters?
 In this article you can read everything about the 8th continent in the world.

 More Worldly Articles: